microsoft/Olive/docs/architecture.md

 # Olive Design Documentation

 ## Overview
-This document describes the olive components, and some implementation details.
+This document describes the Olive components, and some implementation details.
 The components covered are:
 - [Pass](#pass)
     - [Base Class](#base-class)
     - [default_config](#default_config)